Well, You Want Me to Pay Your School Loan Bills? TANSTAAFL!

 I see someone who always had the new version of textbooks, and didn’t have to shop for the cheaper used ones that I had to buy.

-I see someone who finished his studies in four years, and probably went on to go for their Master’s, because, what the Heck, more student loans for post graduate studies are so easy to get.
+When I look at you, I see someone who finished his studies in four years, and probably went on to go for their Master’s, because, what the Heck, student loans for post graduate studies are so easy to get.

 Borrowing Money with unrealistic expectations